avery-mr/burndownForWhat/SQL_TESTING.md

 - 'sender_id' (INT, *from users(user_id)*)
 - 'receiver_id' (INT, *from users(user_id)*)
 - 'message' (TEXT)

+***Test:***
+Use case name:
+	Create a message on the My Buddies ("Base Camp") page
+Description:
+	Verify that submitting a message adds the message to the Messages table, with correct metadata, and displays on the page.
+Pre-conditions (what needs to be true about the system before the test can be applied):
+	User needs to be on the My Buddies page
+Test steps:
+	1. Navigate to My Buddies page
+	2. Select a buddy
+	3. Enter a message in the bar
+	4. Submit the message
+Expected result:
+	The message should appear as the latest message with the buddy.
+Actual result:
+	TBD
+Notes:
+	N/A
+Post-conditions:
+	The new message is added to the screen for the relevant buddy.
+	The new message is logged in the Messages table in the database.

 ### The Crag
 **Description:** Forum style posts or feed style posts on 'the Crag' page (stories, pics, etc)